KenT2/pipresents-beep/README.md

-PI PRESENTS  - Version 1.4.3
+PI PRESENTS  - Version 1.4.4
 ============================

 This repository contains the latest and greatest version Pi Presents.
 Use if you are happy with bleeding edge software that is under development.

-VERSION 1.4.3 IS PYTHON 3
+VERSION 1.4.3 ONWARDS IS PYTHON 3 ONLY

 TO INSTALL PIPRESENTS-BEEP